 ODA-TFs will play a leading role in examining in detail the formulation and selection of ODA projects.
-In concrete terms, ODA-TFs will make proposals to Tokyo regarding the order of priority of candidate projects when forwarding the requests of recipient countries.
+In concrete terms, ODATFs will make proposals to Tokyo regarding the order of priority of candidate projects when forwarding the requests of recipient countries.
 Tokyo will respect the proposals of ODA-TFs in the selection of projects.

-(b) Proposals regarding combination of different ODA schemes and their revision appropriate division of roles between the three.
+(b) Proposals regarding combination of different ODA schemes and their revision

+In order to maximize the effect of Japanese ODA as a whole, it is important to combine ODA schemes effectively.
+ODA-TFs will therefore make efforts to form concrete model projects for combining different ODA schemes in recipient countries where all three schemes - grant aid, yen loans and technical cooperation - are implemented to a considerable extent, while clarifying the appropriate division of roles between the three.
 In addition, ODA-TFs will make concrete proposals on the need and possibility of revising ODA schemes in the recipient country concerned bearing in mind international trends, such as aid coordination among international agencies and other donors.
 Tokyo will consider the combination and revision of ODA schemes taking into account the proposals proposed by ODA-TFs.